Codigo-io/docs/docs/guides/solana-nft.md

 simple Solana basic NFT program.

 > If you are following along from your local environment, this guide assumes you have successfully installed and
 > configured the Solana tool suite.
-If you are working from Código Studio, you don’t need to worry; the Solana tool suite
+If you are working from Código Hub, you don’t need to worry; the Solana tool suite
 > comes installed and configured.

 ### 1. NFT Contract